yaohodalo/Learning-Docs/README.md

 #### AWS CLI
 I used aws cli to create a s3 bucket and to sync the data from my computer to aws.
 The aws cli is linux based needs to use linux commands.
-`aws s3 ls` : to list buckets in the s3
+- `aws s3 ls` : to list buckets in the s3
-`aws s3 mb s3://bucket-name`: to create a new bucket `aws bucket-name ls`: to list files in the bucket
+- `aws s3 mb s3://bucket-name`: to create a new bucket
+- `aws bucket-name ls`: to list files in the bucket
-`aws s3 sync. s3://bucktet-name`
+- `aws s3 sync. s3://bucktet-name`: to copy the files from our local machine to aws s3 new bucket created.

 #### S3
 I learned to create buckets on aws management console and via aws cli.